Pentland Hills Voluntary Ranger Service

 Voluntary Rangers are individuals from a wide range of ages and backgrounds, including retired people, students and those with a keen interest in the Pentland Hills.
 They patrol the Regional Park at the weekends, giving advice to visitors and checking the state of the path network.
 There is also the opportunity to take part in biodiversity surveys and practical work.

 The Voluntary Rangers receive intensive training that enable them to assist in the delivery of park services. (visit how to become a Voluntary Ranger for more information).

 The Pentland Hills Voluntary Ranger Service aims to:

 - Enhance the work of the Regional Park in caring for the hills,

 - encourage people to think positively and act responsibly toward the Pentland Hills,

 - and help people understand and enjoy the hills in safety.

-Other opportunities for volunteer and community groups to participate are also available, visit the Schools and Groups page or Contact Us.
+Other opportunities for corporate groups and community groups to participate in practical conservation are also available, Contact Us for further information.